luckyseven/ngx-liquid-cache/projects/ngx-liquid-cache/README.md

 ## Main features

 1. Works **everywhere**, guaranteed.
 It's decorator system let you cache every existing (or new) method in your project without change a single comma.
+2. **Persistent** or *in-memory* cache: choose the best solution in every case.
-2. Optimized under every aspect: observables will be cached before the result to be automatically shared between observers (with `share` operator from `rxjs`) and then converted to store the real result.
+3. Optimized under every aspect: observables will be cached before the result to be automatically shared between observers (with `share` operator from `rxjs`) and then converted to store the real result.
 Not-observable responses will be cached instantly;
-3. An *active* cache expiration check system ensure that your methods return fresh data after a specific time frame.
+4. An *active* cache expiration check system ensure that your methods return fresh data after a specific time frame, also for persistent data.
-4. High possibility of configuration, from global settings to single-cache object.
+5. High possibility of configuration, from global settings to single-cache object.
-5. Decorators and main service: you can use one or both of them together to have max control over your cache system.
+6. Decorators and main service: you can use one or both of them together to have max control over your cache system.
-6. The library loads before the application thanks to Angular's `APP_INITIALIZER` injection token, ensuring that cache service is already operative at the application's startup.
+7. The library loads before the application thanks to Angular's `APP_INITIALIZER` injection token, ensuring that cache service is already operative at the application's startup.

 ## Getting started